-40. Q. What if a political organization that has filed Form 8871 does not file the required Form 8872?
+33. Q. What if a political organization does not file the required Form 8872?

-A. Under § 527(j)(1), a political organization that does not file the required Form 8872 or which fails to include the information required on the Form 8872 is subject to a penalty equal to the amount of contributions and expenditures that are not disclosed multiplied by the highest corporate tax rate, currently 35 percent.
+A. Under § 527(j)(1), a political organization that does not file the required Form 8872 or which fails to include the information required on the Form 8872 is subject to a tax equal to the amount not disclosed multiplied by the highest corporate tax rate, currently 35 percent.

-41. Q. Is the Form 8872 filed by political organizations publicly available?
+34. A. Is the Form 8872 filed by political organizations publicly available?

 A. Yes.
 Under § 6104(b) and § 6104(d)(6), Form 8872 will be made available for public inspection by the Service.
-Copies of Form 8872 that have been filed are currently available at the IRS Web Site at www.irs.gov/polorgs and are considered widely available under § 301.6104(d)-3, as long as the organization provides the IRS Web Site address to the person making the request.
-In addition, under § 6104(d)(1)(A), the organization is required to make a copy of these reports available for public inspection during regular business hours at the organization's principal office (and at each of its regional or district offices having at least three paid employees) in the same manner as applications for exemption of § 501(c) organizations are made avail-Pursuant to § 6104(b) and § 6104(d)(3)(A), contributor information must be disclosed to the public.
+In addition, under § 6104(d)(1)(A), the organization is required to make a copy of these reports available for public inspection during regular business hours at the organization's principal office and at each of its regional or district offices having at least three paid employees in the same manner as applications for exemption of § 501(c) organizations are made available.
+Pursuant to § 6104(b) and § 6104(d)(3)(A), contributor information must be disclosed to the public.

-42. Q. What if the political organization does not make its Form 8872 publicly available?
+35. Q. What if the political organization does not make its Form 8872 publicly available?

-A. Under § 6652(c)(1)(C), a penalty of \$20 per day may be imposed on any person with a duty to comply with the public inspection requirement for each day a failure to comply continues.
+A. Under § 6652(c)(1)(C), a penalty of \$20 per day will be imposed on any person with a duty to comply with the public inspection requirement for each day a failure to comply continues.
 The maximum penalty that may be incurred for any failure to disclose any one report is \$10,000.